 1 T olive oil

-Rinse quinoa well in a fine sieve to remove the saponin (the naturally occuring bitter coating that keeps insects at bay.)
-In a dry non stick pan, toast quinoa over medium high for 3 or 4 minutes, then add 2 cups of water and salt and bring to a boil.
-Reduce heat to lowest low, cover and cook until all water has been absorbed, about 15 minutes.
+Rinse quinoa well in a fine sieve to remove the saponin (the naturally occurring bitter coating that keeps insects at bay.)
+In a dry nonstick pan, toast quinoa over medium-high for 3 or 4 minutes, then add 2 cups of water and salt and bring to a boil.
+Reduce heat to the lowest low, cover, and cook until all water has been absorbed about 15 minutes.
 Turn off heat and let stand, covered, for another 5 minutes.
 Fluff with a fork.